 The State Water Resources Control Board (State Water Board) finds that:

-The Federal Water Pollution Control Act, also referred to as the Clean Water Act, prohibits certain discharges of stormwater containing pollutants to waters of the United States except in compliance with a National Pollutant Discharge Elimination System (NPDES) permit (Title 33 United States Code (U.S.C.) sections 1311 and 1342(p); also referred to as Clean Water Act section 301 and 402(p)).
+The Federal Water Pollution Control Act, also referred to as the Clean Water Act, prohibits certain discharges of stormwater containing pollutants to waters of the United States except in compliance with a National Pollutant Discharge Elimination System (NPDES) permit (Title 33 United States Code (U.S.C.) §§ 1311 and 1342(p); also referred to as Clean Water Act §§ 301 and 402(p)).
 The United States Environmental Protection Agency (U.S. EPA) promulgates federal regulations to implement the Clean Water Act’s mandate to control pollutants in stormwater runoff discharges.
 (Title 40 Code of Federal Regulations (CFR) Parts 122, 123, and 124).
 The federal statutes and regulations require discharges to waters of the United States comprised of stormwater associated with construction activity to obtain NPDES permit coverage (except operations that result in disturbance of less than one acre of total land area and that are not part of a larger common plan of development or sale).
 Construction activity includes, but is not limited to, clearing, demolition, grading, excavation, and other land disturbance activities.
 The NPDES permit shall require implementation of Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to reduce or eliminate pollutants in stormwater runoff.
 The NPDES permit shall also include any additional requirements necessary to achieve applicable water quality standards.

-Consistent with Water Code, section 13374, this NPDES permit also serves as waste discharge requirements for discharges of pollutants in stormwater runoff (stormwater discharges) associated with construction and land disturbance activities and is hereinafter referred to as General Permit.
+Consistent with Water Code, § 13374, this NPDES permit also serves as waste discharge requirements for discharges of pollutants in stormwater runoff (stormwater discharges) associated with construction and land disturbance activities and is hereinafter referred to as General Permit.

-A “discharger” is a person, as defined in Water Code section 13050(c), which includes companies and governmental bodies, subject to this General Permit who is responsible for compliance with this General Permit.
-The Discharger designates the Legally Responsible Person(s) to serve as a primary signatory when required to sign, certify, and submit documents or information for this General Permit.
+A “discharger” is a person, as defined in Water Code § 13050(c), which includes companies and governmental bodies, subject to this General Permit who is responsible for compliance with this General Permit.
+The discharger designates the Legally Responsible Person(s) to serve as a primary signatory when required to sign, certify, and submit documents or information for this General Permit.
 The Legally Responsible Person(s) may also designate a Duly Authorized Representative(s) to sign, certify, and submit documents or information for this General Permit.
 “Discharger” and the designated “Duly Authorized Representative” are further defined in Attachment B of this General Permit.

 This General Permit regulates discharges to waters of the United States from stormwater and authorized non-stormwater associated with construction activity from sites that disturb one or more acres of land surface, or that are part of a common plan of development or sale that disturbs more than one acre of land surface.